-Most importantly, monitor your self-talk: how many times in a day do you speak kindly to yourself as opposed to the times you lash out and say things you would never tell your best friend? (more about building unstoppable confidence you may read here).
+Most importantly, monitor your self-talk: how many times in a day you speak kindly to yourself instead of the times you lash out and say things you would never tell your best friend? (more about building unstoppable confidence, you may read here).

 Be adaptive to change and the breaking of old habits.

 And I will repeat this again because it is so important: any lasting change begins in your mind first before it gets translated to your behavior and habits.